 Welcome To Our Club Web Site!

 We are pleased that you have visited our web site.
-Please check back often as our site is just now getting started and we plan to add some good information, pictures of past and upcoming events as well and much information about our club meetings and projects.
+Please check back often for good information, pictures of past and upcoming events as well and much information about our club meetings and projects.